derekhackettnyc/lms/readme.md

 This app uses the handy tool JSON server to fake a REST API.
 So 2 steps are involved to get this app running.

-1. Install JSON Server.

-First you must install npm files for the fake REST API - located in folder server. db.json is our database
+1. Download the Repository.

-2. Install npm packages for the app as normal
+2. Install as normal.

-Thanks for looking.
+3. CD to the 'server' folder
+4. npm install
+5. npm start
+6. All systems ago !